 2.5.
 Evaluation, including:

-- measuring framework performance against its purpose, implementation and behaviours; and
+- Measuring framework performance against its purpose, implementation and behaviors; and

 2.6.
 Improvement, including:

 - Continually monitoring and adapting the framework to address external and internal changes;

 - Taking actions to improve the value of risk management; and